Amber (Autechre album)

 Amber is the second studio album by the British electronic music duo Autechre, released on 7 November 1994 by Warp.
-It was the first Autechre album to be composed entirely of new material, as their debut album Incunabula was a compilation of older tracks.
+Unlike their debut album, Incunabula, which predominantly compiled earlier recordings, Amber was conceived as a new studio album.
 It entered the CIN's Dance Albums Chart at no. 7.
+Amber received mostly positive contemporary reviews, while retrospective assessments have been more mixed.
+It has also appeared in retrospective lists of notable electronic albums.

 Production and style

-Unlike Incunabula, which was part of Warp's Artificial Intelligence series of albums and predominantly a compilation of older material, Amber was described by Autechre member Rob Brown as "genuinely the first album we put out on Warp".
-Designed by Ian Anderson of The Designers Republic, the cover art is a detail of a panoramic photograph of sandstone cliffs in Cappadocia, Turkey, taken by landscape photographer Nick Meers.
+Unlike Incunabula, which was part of Warp's Artificial Intelligence series and predominantly compiled older material, Amber was described by Autechre member Rob Brown as "genuinely the first album we put out on Warp".

+In a 1994 interview conducted shortly after the album's release, Brown and Sean Booth said that they shared a house and worked from a home studio, preferring to handle production themselves rather than use commercial studios.
+Their setup at the time included an Ensoniq EPS-16 Plus sampler, Roland R-8 drum machine, Roland Juno-106 synthesizer, Seck 18:8:2 mixing console, Alesis Quadraverb effects processor and an Atari ST computer.
+Describing their computer-based sequencing, Booth said they had settled on Emagic's Creator after briefly using Cubase, as Creator was better suited to their loop-oriented methods.

+Booth said that Amber made substantially greater use of the EPS-16 Plus than Incunabula, describing the album as "almost total EPS experimentation" involving the sampler's internal effects and resampling capabilities.
+Brown said the duo generally began a track with a small group of sounds that would determine its rhythm, while Booth described pitch and note duration as rhythmic elements rather than treating melody as conventional tune-writing.
+Booth later said that most of the album's tracks were created in "less than a day" each.

 Select described the album as a "'90s update of electro's cut-'n'-paste rhythmics into the realms of the odd," and stated that Amber "made music by μ-Ziq or Aphex Twin seem almost conventional."
 CMJ described the sound of Amber as "entirely electronic and entirely instrumental" outside a few vocal samples.
 In a 2013 retrospective feature, Fact described Amber as containing "some of Autechre's most ambient moments," and compared several songs ("Nine" and "Yulquen") to the works of Brian Eno, saying that their "beatless, but powerful low-end means that they’re contemplative rather than ethereal".
 Fact also described songs such as "Montreal" and "Piezo" as uniquely-styled pieces with "deep veins of techno and acid house".